North Carolina Central University Blog

 As our lives become increasingly digital, the need to preserve online privacy becomes more important.
 This is as true for business organizations looking to uphold their reputation and maintain goodwill as it is for everyday consumers.

-A way to play a role in protecting digital privacy is by working as a privacy analyst.
-To prepare for long-term success in this field, consider getting an online degree from North Carolina Central University, specifically the BS in IT program.
-This degree will provide a range of technical skills, along with leadership abilities, that can translate to long-lasting and meaningful work as a privacy analyst and potentially to a competitive privacy analyst salary.
+You can play a critical role in protecting digital privacy by working as a privacy analyst.
+To prepare for long-term success in this field, consider the online Bachelor of Science in Information Technology program at NCCU Online.
+With concentrations in Cybersecurity, Data Analytics, and Information and Communications Technology (ICT), the program offers a range of technical skills and leadership abilities that can translate to long-lasting and meaningful work — and the potential for a competitive privacy analyst salary.

 Sources: